 “We had to integrate Monitor that manages inventory, accounting and pretty much everything.
 The system is integrated but we use MaintMaster as intended.”

 After some work, the integration was successful, with stock balance management showing in both systems.
-A change in Monitor reflects in MaintMaster and vice versa.
+A change in Monitor reflects in MaintMaster maintenance software and vice versa.

 And spare parts now link to jobs.
 The technician chooses the spare parts used after job completion that are added to the job and updated in both systems.